sa501428/hic-format/HiCFormatV10.md

 - every chromosome's bin count at every advertised resolution fits `u32`;
 - every computed logical block number fits `u32`;
 - all advertised derived resolutions point directly to a finer materialized resolution in the same unit;
+- advertised BP resolutions 20, 50, 200, 500, and 2,000 use the mandatory sources defined in Section C.3;
+- an advertised 500,000 bp resolution is materialized;
+- cis matrix descriptors use `ROTATED_CIS` and trans descriptors use `RECTANGULAR`;
 - all unused flag bits and reserved bytes are zero.

 ### B. Top-Level File Organization